Guardians vs. Yankees Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 31 hits with four doubles, a triple, 19 walks and 11 RBI.
-He's also stolen six bases.
+- Steven Kwan has recorded 32 hits with four doubles, a triple and 19 walks.
+He has driven in 11 runs with six stolen bases.

-- Kwan brings a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .333 with a double and three walks.
+- Kwan has picked up a hit in four straight games.
+In his last five games he is hitting .333 with a double and three walks.

 Kwan Recent Games